IsaacTsebe16/clean-architecture-using-Nodejs-Typescript-and-MongoDB/app/README.md

-## Awesome Project Build with Clean Architecture
+## Simple Project Build with Clean Architecture

 Steps to run this project: